 For your case to win, it must be material.
 A material breach is where one party is deprived of the very benefits of which they signed the contract.
 The court will always look at different factors to find out if the breach occurred.
-To be on the safe side, you need a skilled Houston business lawyer that specializes in contract laws to argue your case.
+To be on the safe side, you need a skilled breach of contract lawyer who knows Texas contract law to argue your case.

-This is because the defendant might do everything possible to try and water down your case by poking holes to your evidence.
+This is because the defendant might do everything possible to try and water down your case by poking holes in your evidence.
 On the other hand, the defendant might argue that indeed, there was no valid contract in the first place.
 With competent legal representation on your side, your attorney will be able to effectively argue your case while protecting your best interests.

 Breaching a contract in Texas can have serious consequences.
 Texas law allows parties who prevail in breach of contract claims to be “made whole,” which usually means monetary payment known in the legal world as "damages."
 To calculate damages, you must first study the terms of the contract.
-Most business contracts have provisions indicating what will be the penalties in case one party breaches the contract terms.
+Most business contracts have provisions indicating the consequences should one party breach the contract terms.

 In cases where there are no written provisions, the court will consider the following monetary compensation or "damages":